NunoSempere/dst-index-parsing/README.md

 ## Contribution policy

 Contributions are welcome.
-Maybe an easy next step would be to produce a csv with the day an hour, rather than just
+Maybe an easy next step would be to produce a csv with the day an hour, rather than just a file with datapoints

 ## License